College of Aviation & Technology

 College of Aviation & Technology (CATECH) is an engineering institute in Bangladesh to provide internationally recognized Higher Academic Qualification in Aeronautical Engineering as well as pilot training.
 The college is an approved learning center of Edexcel, BTEB and National University of Bangladesh.

 Academic programs

 CATECH offers 4 years Hons BBA in Aviation Management & BSc in Aeronautical and Aviation Science courses Under the National University Bangladesh.
+It is located in Uttara in Dhaka.